BATH, BODY & BEAUTY | Is topical weed your skin’s new dream come true?

 Anti-inflammatory power also means less pain and swelling, which is how Apothecanna’s best-selling product, the Extra Strength Relief Crème, became a surprise hit in one Steamboat Springs, Colorado, senior community.
 Elderly folks there found it eased their arthritis pain like nothing else.

 “One dispensary called and asked if we were running some kind of promotion because they had so many seniors coming in for the product,” Kennedy recalls.
+Today, the brand is as popular with health enthusiasts as it is with seniors and regular cannabis consumers.

 But beauty can be only skin-deep.

 The plant’s antioxidant effects show promise for smoothing skin, improving skin tone and fighting everyday environmental toxins and free-radical exposure.
+“Basically, antioxidants cancel free radicals,” Elisabeth says.

 “I use it every day from head to toe,” Elisabeth says.